dekorateio/dekorate/readme.md

 This will trigger the addition of a container port to the `Deployment` but also will trigger the generation of a `Service` resource.

+Everything that can be defined using annotations, can also be defined using `application.properties`.
+To add an additional port using `application.properties`:

+    dekorate.kubernetes.ports[0].name=web
+    dekorate.kubernetes.ports[0].container-port=8080

-**Note:**  This doesn't need to be done explicitly, if the application framework is detected and support, ports can be extracted from there *(see below)*.
+**NOTE:**  This doesn't need to be done explicitly, if the application framework is detected and support, ports can be extracted from there *(see below)*.

+**IMPORTANT**: When mixing annotations and `application.properties` the latter will always take preceedence overriding values that defined using annotations.
+This allows users to define the configuration using annotations and externalize configuration to `application.properties`.

+**REMINDER**: A complete reference on all the supported properties can be found in the [configuration options guide](config.md).

 #### Adding container environment variables
 To add extra environment variables to the container, you can add one or more `@EnvVar` into your  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/dekorate/kubernetes/annotation/KubernetesApplication.java) :